 Enron, on behalf of all affiliates and subsidiaries, agrees to discharge SWPC of all obligations relating to the above claims.

-Enron and its subsidiaries waive any and all claims for payments from SWPC associated with delivery, construction, and startup for the Gleason and Wheatland projects, but reserves all rights under these contracts as to future claims which may arise;
+Enron and its subsidiaries waive all currently known claims for payments from SWPC associated with delivery, construction, and startup for the Gleason and Wheatland projects, but reserves all rights under these contracts as to other claims which may arise;

 Enron waives any claim for refund of the Blue Girl reservation deposit payment; and

-SWPC waives any and all claims for payments from Enron associated with delivery, construction and startup for the Gleason and Wheatland projects, but reserves all rights under these contracts as to future claims which may arise.
+SWPC waives all currently known claims for payments from Enron associated with delivery, construction and startup for the Gleason and Wheatland projects, but reserves all rights under these contracts as to other claims which may arise.

+Both Enron and SWPC agree that no contracts or projects not specifically mentioned in this letter will be impacted or affected by this agreement.

 Except as modified by the above proposal the terms and conditions of the Gleason and Wheatland Purchase Contracts will remain in full force and effect.
 Upon acceptance by signing and returning a copy of this letter, both Enron and SWPC will agree in overall full and final settlement the amount of $1,567,099 (One million, Five hundred sixty seven thousand and ninety-nine dollars) to be paid to SWPC for the work carried out on both the Gleason and Wheatland Purchase projects.